polterguy/hyperbuild/README.md

   price:Free/GPL

   /*
-   * The name for your folder.
+   * The name for your app's main modules folder.
    * This will be the folder name inside of "/modules/" in your users' systems.
+   *
    * USE SOMETHING UNIQUE HERE!!
    */
   local-url:some-app